Tara Rudd: International career

-In 2019, McKeown was a member of the United States women's national under-23 soccer team.
+In 2019, Rudd was a member of the United States women's national under-23 soccer team.
 She was part of the squad that participated in the 2019 Women’s International U-23 La Manga Tournament.
-McKeown was the lone goalscorer for the United States in its second match of the competition, a 3–1 loss against France.
-The goal was McKeown's first international goal at any level.
+Rudd was the lone goalscorer for the United States in its second match of the competition, a 3–1 loss against France.
+The goal was Rudd's first international goal at any level.

-McKeown received her first call-up to the senior national team in January 2025.
+Rudd received her first call-up to the senior national team in January 2025.
 She earned her first cap on February 20, 2025 in a SheBelieves Cup game against Colombia, a 2–0 win.

+Personal life

+In December 2025, she married Carson Rudd, a baseball player in the Cincinnati Reds minor league system.
+It was announced that she would begin playing using her married name, Tara Rudd, in 2026.